 - 1. Students may be placed on probation if they do not complete conditions specified by the Committee on Promotions. - 2.
 Students may be placed on probation, and may be required to repeat a semester or year as a result of disciplinary action. - 3.
 The performance of students on probation will be monitored closely. - 4.
-Students automatically will be placed on probation and may be required to repeat an academic year, if they receive marginal satisfactory (MS) or marginal passing (MP) grades in three courses during the academic year or if they receive an initial failing grade in any course.
+Students automatically will be placed on probation if they receive marginal satisfactory (MS) or marginal passing (MP) grades in two courses during the academic year or if they receive an initial failing grade in any course.
 For such students, a special remedial program may be created in conjunction with the Committee on Promotions. - 5.
-Students may be required to repeat a year or a portion of the clinical curriculum if they are not making satisfactory clinical progress and it is deemed necessary by the Committee on Promotions. - 6.
+Students automatically will be placed on probation and may be required to repeat an academic year or a portion of the curriculum if they receive marginal satisfactory (MS) or marginal passing (MP) grades in three or more courses during an academic year or are not making satisfactory progress and it is deemed necessary by the Committee on Promotions. - 6.
 Students on probation will not be allowed to serve on appointed committees at the School, will be required to limit their extracurricular activities, and will not ordinarily be granted a leave of absence except for medical reasons or parental leave. - 7.
 Students will be eligible to be taken off academic probation when they have completed all conditions specified by the Committee on Promotions.
 Any probationary period normally will be a minimum of one year, to allow sufficient time for close monitoring of student performance. - 8.
 The faculty reserves the right in accordance with applicable procedures to require a leave of absence or the withdrawal of a student or to academically reclassify a student at any time if, in the judgment of the faculty, the interest of the student, the School, and the student's patients would be best served.
 In cases where the student is required to repeat a year or portion of a year, the ability to do so will be based on availability of space. - 9.
 Since eligibility requirements for federal student financial aid include certification that the student is making satisfactory academic progress, the Committee on Promotions will notify the Financial Aid Officer at the School of Dental Medicine if it has determined that a student is not progressing on a timetable that would be expected to lead to a timely completion of his or her program.